sprylab/purple-docs/source/dynamic_resources.rst

 ########

 The dynamic resources are some files that can change some configuration (e.g. `App Menu`_, `Channels`_, `Tracking`_, ...) without submitting an app update.
-The app checks for updated dynamic resources on every app start.
+The app checks for updated dynamic resources on every app start and resume.

 Structure
 #########